conan-io/conan-io.github.io/_posts/2019-07-15-New-conan-release-1-17.markdown

 default_package_id_mode=package_revision_mode
 ```

-These modes are very important together with the lockfiles in order to achieve a fully reproducible graph, as this mode make sure that the packages has been built with the exact same recipe revision and package revision in upstream dependencies.
+These modes are **very important** together with the lockfiles in order to achieve a fully reproducible graph, as this mode make sure that
+the packages has been built with the exact same recipe revision and package revision in upstream dependencies.
+In other words, this will
+achieve **exact binary addressing** (the package revision is the hash of the contents), meaning that in case an upstream binary is rebuilt,
+it will induce a compulsory build of new binaries downstream.

 ## Apple-clang 11.0 support